 These ruins were one of my favorite sights in Cyprus.
 It was a big place to explore with lots to look at, signs to explain the history, and beautiful views of the rocky coast.
 It was hot up there though, so take sunscreen and a hat.

-Where I stayed in Limassol
+Where to stay in Limassol

 I stayed in Limassol for two nights, which was long enough to explore the ruins and see the castle, but if you want to do that plus have a little beach time, consider adding a third night.
 I stayed at City Centre Studios, a hotel that was really a studio apartment just a couple minutes from the beach.
 It was 135 euros for 2 nights, so 67.50 per night.